5 DAYS IN AUSTRIA ITINERARY

-Are you planning your perfect Austria itinerary and wondering about the best things to do in Austria in 5 days?
+Are you planning your perfect Austria itinerary and wondering about the best things to do in 5 days in Austria?

-It can be overwhelming planning a trip to a country but I am pretty certain that you have a great itinerary for Austria that covers many beautiful places and attractions – whether you stay one week or longer in Austria (or shorter).
+It can be overwhelming planning a trip to a country but I am pretty certain that you have a great 5-day Austria itinerary that covers many beautiful places and attractions.

 Austria is small, but extremely beautiful!
 The country has stunning scenery, as well as beautiful towns and romantic cities.
 If I had to name the most romantic country in Europe, I would suggest Austria.